 The Rondel M1s were very popular for Canadian Formula Atlantic in 1974, where Chris O'Brien (204), Al Justason (206?), Seb Barone (207) and Roger Seacrist (208) were all regulars in the series.
 The other three went into SCCA Formula B, where a Ford twin cam engine would have been required.
 Mike Rand (201) was second in Northeast Division, Peter Symonds in John Plaisted's car (203) was also in NEDiv but with a lower profile, and little was seen of the car of David Ralston until highly-rated youngster Bobby Rahal bought it later in the 1974 season for his first experience of single-seaters and won a SCCA National at IRP first time out.

 Iain McLaren drove a "Motul M1" in libre racing in Scotland and the north of England in 1974.
 A race programme described it as ex-Jean-Pierre Jaussaud, implying it was chassis 205, the only Rondel Jaussaud is known to have raced.
 The car was not seen in 1975 or 1976, but the "ex-McLaren Motul M1" rolling chassis was advertised from an Edinburgh number in April 1976.
 For 1977 it was sold to American expat Chris Landrum, who raced in libre in the north of England.
 It was also raced by Doug Thomson in a sprint at Knockhill in July, and by Ted Dzierzek at Knockhill in August.
 Landrum then returned home after a season working on the North Sea oil rigs, and shipped the Rondel with him.
-It was to be converted to Formula Atlantic specification, and was raced by Landrum in SCAC Nationals, appearing in a race at TWS in July 1978, when Landrum was living in Houma, LA, and one at Riverside in early 1979.
+It was converted to Formula Atlantic specification, and was raced by Landrum in SCAC Nationals, appearing in a race at TWS in July 1978, when Landrum was living in Houma, LA, and one at Riverside in early 1979.
 Chris Townsend advises that he raced it in Cal Club SCCA Nationals up to 1980.

 Driven by: Iain McLaren, Chris Landrum, Doug Thomson and Ted Dzierzek.
 First race: Croft, 10 Mar 1974.
 Total of 30 recorded races.